matheusb432/mapper-ts/README.md

 # mapper-ts

-- This package is essentially just a simple automapper where you can use decorators to map objects
+- This package is a simple automapper where you can use decorators to map objects.

-- At the moment I've only tested it on TypeScript files using node-ts and it works, also the files in /src should be enough for it to work on any TS project but I'm still looking into how to do that as a package for Angular/React projects.

 ## Installation